| Author |

 |

-So, today I had a surprisingly quick conversation with the workshop manager,
+So, I just had a surprisingly quick conversation with the workshop management.

-after I had already "knocked" on their door on Wednesday - which we can do in my case.
-And they told me:
+after I already "reached out" on Wednesday - which is something we can do in my case.
+And someone told me:

-VW requires a test run to determine the fault.
+VW requires a test drive to determine the defect.

 Drain the oil.